ymeine/hashspace/doc/api/input/02-libraries/01-logging/01-system/desc.md

-Here is how logging works:
+Logging is managed at application level, which means that there is only one logging context.

 First, attach loggers with `log.addLogger(callback)`: they will receive the log entries when they are pushed.